Jonathan2251/lbd/source/funccall.rst

 frameaddress, returnaddress and eh.return support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I guess these llvm instinsic IRs are for exception handling implementation
+I think these llvm instinsic IRs are for exception handling implementation
 [#excepthandle]_ [#returnaddr].
 With these IRs, programmer can recording the
 frame address and return address to be used in implementing program of
-exception handler.
+exception handler by C++ as the example below.
+In order to support these llvm
+intrinsic IRs, the following code added to Cpu0 backend.

 .. rubric:: lbdex/chapters/Chapter9_3/Cpu0ISelLowering.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0ISelLowering.cpp